JSS95/araviq6/doc/source/user-guide/processor.rst

 .. currentmodule:: araviq6

-This guide explains how to define a video processing with AraViQ6 and how the processor works.
+This guide explains how to implement video processing using AraViQ6 and how the processor works.

 .. figure:: ../_images/frame-processor.jpg
    :align: center